This photo tells our story.

 By communitIES, for communitIES

 DGI events are developed by technical community members or under the supervision of a community advisory group.
 They reflect the current concerns and interests of the communities DGI supports.

-For more than 18 years, we’ve been delivering substantial, useful information from recognized experts and practitioners.
+For 20 years, we’ve been delivering substantial, useful information from recognized experts and practitioners.
 Our role is to provide a venue, facilitate the conversation, and manage the details of staging events.

 This enables community members to focus on what’s important: solving technical challenges and moving the mission forward.

 DGI promotes sponsors who engage with the technical communities in meaningful ways.
 We believe in substance over sales, that’s why we work with our sponsors to create thought leadership content and provide opportunities for them to share successes, solutions, and insights within our communities through webinars, training seminars, and conferences.

 For more than 25 years, DC Central Kitchen has pioneered a new model of using food as a tool to change lives.
 The organization provides nutritious meals to 80 nearby nonprofit partners, equips unemployed men and women to begin culinary careers, and engineers successful social enterprises that advance its mission and creates good jobs for those served by the program.
 Through job training, healthy food distribution, and local small business partnerships, DC Central Kitchen offers path-breaking solutions to poverty, hunger, and poor health. www.dccentralkitchen.org

 DGI’s management team has over 45 years of event and management experience.